christopherwperry/blackjack-ruby/README.md

 .chomp removes a final newline from a string if there is one.
 You will need this when getting input from users.
 One more example, this time of a function that handles getting a yes or no from a user:

 def get_yes_or_no
-  # loop until you get a good answer and return
   while true
     print "Please enter (y)es or (n)o: "
     answer = gets.chomp.downcase